 Size is an extremely important factor when choosing a buttplug - especially if it’s your first time using one.
 Beginners often make the mistake of buying an average-sized butt plug and expecting it to just slide on in comfortably.
 That’s a big no-no. If you’ve never put anything more than a finger up your butt, you need to ease into it.
 Start small and work up to something bigger.

-If you think you’re ready for something a bit bigger, the Frederick's of Hollywood Silicone Butt Plug is a good (still manageable!) step up.
+If you think you’re ready for something a bit bigger, the Butt Plug Medium is a good (still manageable!) step up.

 Prostate Stimulating Butt Plugs